 A: We are hoping to begin to "create dust" in the summer of 2017.

 9. Q: How will we manage the construction projects?

-A: We plan to work with our architect to select a qualified construction management company that will be responsible for schedule, interfacing with the various contractors, and obtaining competitive pricing for services.
+A: We have hired a qualified construction management company that will be responsible for schedule, interfacing with the various contractors, and obtaining competitive pricing for services.

 10. Q: How will the adoption ministry work?

-11. Q: How can members participate in the construction to save money?
+11. Q: Can members participate in the construction to save money?

 A: If you have skills that you would like to donate to this work, speak with an elder and we will consider the options.